Lion's Den, Zimbabwe: Location

 The town lies in Makonde District, Mashonaland West Province, in central northern Zimbabwe.
 It is located about 25 km, northwest of Chinhoyi, the nearest large town, and the location of the district and provincial headquarters.
 This location is approximately 150 km, by road, northwest of Harare, the capital of Zimbabwe, and the largest city in that country.
 Lion's Den sits on Highway A-1, the main road from Harare to Chirundu, at the International border with Zambia, about 230 km, further northwest from Lion's Den.
 The coordinates of the town are: Latitude:-17.2700; Longitude:30.0250 (17° 16' 12.00"S, 30° 1' 30.00"E).
 The town sits at an altitude of 3776 ft, above sea level.

 Overview

 Lion's Den is a small farming town.
 Crops raised in the surrounding countryside include cotton, maize and tobacco.
-In addition, cattle is raised on a commercial basis for milk and beef.
+In addition, cattle are raised on a commercial basis for milk and beef.